To Make YouTube/Instagram Videos with iMovie and Garageband

 5) Once I’ve cropped out the desired part, I use the Bluetooth AirDrop feature to drop the file directly on to my desktop.

-6) I’ll grab my Audio Technica headphones – (which are excellent by the way and I recommend reading more about them in my review in the aforementioned link) – and listen to the recording in Garageband to make sure everything sounds good, maybe even turning the volume up or down to make it so everything is audible in the Instagram video.
+6) I’ll grab my Etymotic ER4SR headphones which are the best earbuds from Amazon for this type of thing – and listen to the recording in Garageband to make sure everything sounds good, maybe even turning the volume up or down to make it so everything is audible in the Instagram video.

 It’s important to note that most people who are viewing your videos on Instagram, probably on YouTube as well – but not as much – are looking at the videos on their phone.